Metal Machine Music: Performance

-Lou Reed did not perform Metal Machine Music on stage until March 2002, when he collaborated with an avant-garde classical ensemble at the MaerzMusik festival in Berlin.
-The 10-member group Zeitkratzer performed the original album with Reed in a new arrangement by Ulrich Krieger, featuring classical string, wind, piano, and accordion.
-Live recordings with (2007) and without (2014; all-acoustic) Reed are available commercially.
+Lou Reed did not perform Metal Machine Music live until March 2002, when he collaborated with the avant-garde classical ensemble Zeitkratzer at the MaerzMusik festival in Berlin to perform it in a new arrangement by composer Ulrich Krieger featuring strings, winds, piano, and accordion.
+Live recordings with (2007) and without (2014) Reed are available commercially.

-A few years later, Reed formed a band named Metal Machine Trio as an experimental side project.
+In 2008, Reed formed the Metal Machine Trio with Krieger and Sarth Calhoun to explore similar sonic territory through free improvisation.

 Track listing

+All music is composed by Lou Reed.
+Each track corresponds to an entire side on the LP.

-Note: On the original vinyl release, timings for sides 1–3 were stated as "16:01", while the 4th side read "16:01 or ∞", as the last groove on the LP was a continuous loop, known as the locked groove.
-On CD, this locked groove was imitated for the final 2:22 of the track, fading out at the end.
-On later CD, DVD, and Blu-Ray reissues, the tracks are retitled as "Part 1", "Part 2", "Part 3", and "Part 4."
+On the original LP release, timings for sides 1–3 were stated as "16:01"; the fourth side, which featured a locked groove, was listed as "16:01 or ∞".
+On CD, this locked groove is imitated for 2:22 before a fadeout.

+On later CD, DVD, and Blu-Ray reissues of the album, the tracks are retitled "Part 1", "Part 2", "Part 3", and "Part 4."